-Using MySQL with Node.js & the mysql JavaScript Client — SitePoint
+Using MySQL with Node.js and the mysql JavaScript Client — SitePoint

 When you run

-app.js (either using
+app.js (either using nodemon or by typing

-node app.js into your terminal), you should be able to see the data returned from database logged to the terminal.
+node app.js into your terminal), you should be able to see the data returned from the database logged to the terminal:

-Data returned from the MySQL database can be parsed by simply lopping over the
+Data returned from the MySQL database can be parsed by simply looping over the

 rows object.